 There are a few different major banks in the online business banking space (not a ton, but a few strong ones).
 For example, Axos Bank is an online institution.
 They were formerly Bank of the Internet, the original online bank before online banks were really something worth considering.

 With Axos’s Basic Business Checking Option, you don’t have to keep a minimum balance.
-With a minimum first deposit of $1,000, the account grants you 200 transactions for free.
+With no minimum opening deposit requirement, the account offers unlimited fee-free transactions.
 No monthly service fees, either.

 Axos also has an interest-bearing account option if you liked the idea with the U.S. Bank or BMO Harris accounts, but are now leaning toward an online-only bank.
 With the Business Interest Checking Account you’ll need to keep $5,000 in the bank daily, or incur a $10 monthly fee.
 But you’ll be able to get an interest return if you open this account.
 Check the Axos site for rate details.